 People

-Knowledge Skills Behaviours Behaviours
+Knowledge Skills Behaviours

 K9 How to support and influence the team positively to deliver a high-quality product K10 Recognise how all teams are dependent on each other and understand the importance of teamwork both back and front of house in achieving business objectives K11 How to work with people from a wide range of backgrounds and cultures and how local demographics may impact the product range of the business K12 How to communicate knowledge to the team and support own and individuals' development S7 Support team members to ensure the timely delivery of high-quality food to the specification required S8 Maintain harmony across the team and with colleagues in other parts of the organisation, identifying and dealing with problems constructively to drive a positive outcome S9 Use effective methods of communication and operate in a fair and empathetic manner that achieves the desired result and demonstrates a customer-centric culture S10 Identify development needs for self and team and actively encourage and support individuals to enhance their skills and knowledge B2 Act as a role model to the team B3 Strive to achieve the required outcome and support positive, open communications that help team members achieve the best result for customers and the business B4 Be solution focussed when dealing with unexpected challenges B5 Celebrate personal growth and the achievement of team members B6 Show passionate enthusiasm to provide high quality food products B7 Take pride in their role through a consistently positive and professional approach

 On-demand test

 The knowledge statements K9-K12 above are used to assess the apprentice's knowledge in the On-Demand Test

-Practical o observation To pas s, the following must be evidenced PP 4.1 PP 4.2 outcomes are achieved for customers and the business (S7, S8 s relationships are maintained with all stakeholders and the best 3, B3) Is to demonstrate fairness and empathy within a customer-centric Profession al discussion To pas s, the following must be evidenced To gain a distinction, the following must be evidenced PP 4.3 PP 4.4 PP 4.5 Correctly identifies professional values that contribute to building and developing high-performing teams (K10, S8, S10) Describes how they have developed good working relationships within own team and across the business to support objectives and celebrate success (K10, S8, S10) Shows how development needs for team and self have been achieved and the support given to individuals and team (S10) PP 4.6 Shows evidence of pro-active leadership, anticipating outcomes and offering solutions to challenges (S8, B2) PP 4.7 Analyses methods used to develop a positive team-working environment, applying actions supporting the team, organisation and stakeholders (K10, B5) Amplification and guidance To sup constru Suppo metho port and influence others, you act as a role model, providing influence others, you act as a role model, providing influence others. thers develop in their own role and contributing to the common cause formation, training, objectives and goals in a clear, confident and liver a high-quality product.
-You should be considering the following
+- PP 4.1 Supports individuals and leads the team to ensure harmonious relationships are maintained with all stakeholders and the best outcomes are achieved for customers and the business (S7, S8, B3) - PP 4.2 Acts as a role model to the team applying communication skills to demonstrate fairness and empathy within a customer-centric culture (S9, B2, B5, B6)

+Professional discussion To pass, the following must be evidenced To gain a distinction, the following must be evidenced PP 4.3 Correctly identifies professional values that contribute to building and developing high-performing teams (K10, S8, S10) PP 4.4 Describes how they have developed good working relationships within own team and across the business to support objectives and celebrate success (K10, S8, S10) PP 4.5 Shows how development needs for team and self have been achieved and the support given to individuals and team (S10) PP 4.6 Shows evidence of pro-active leadership, anticipating outcomes and offering solutions to challenges (S8, B2) PP 4.7 Analyses methods used to develop a positive team-working environment, applying actions supporting the team, organisation and stakeholders (K10, B5)

+K7: Support and influence refers to playing an active role in helping others develop in their own role and contributing to the common cause.
+To support and influence others, you act as a role model, providing information, training, objectives and goals in a clear, confident and constructive manner.